NE-SmallTown/react-interesting/Something-Interestingly-About-Redux-Or-It's-Author.md

 # Introduction

-There is something you might be interested about [Dan Abramov](https://github.com/gaearon)(Co-authored Redux),I sort out them from his github, twitter, medium, stackoverflow or somewhere else.
+There is something you might be interested about [Dan Abramov](https://github.com/gaearon)(Co-authored Redux) and redux itself,I sort out them from his github, twitter, medium, stackoverflow or somewhere else.

 If this is helpful for you,you can watch this repository and I will update constantly.